|Tour the Gloria Michelle

 NEFSC Research Vessel Has Colorful History

-These days the 72-foot Research Vessel Gloria Michelle can be found conducting groundfish or shrimp surveys in New England waters or involved in special projects for NOAA Fisheries Service or for other scientific research organizations in the Northeast.
-When not at sea, it is docked at the Northeast Fisheries Science Center’s (NEFSC’s) Woods Hole Laboratory, where its current mission is far different than its colorful past.
+These days the 72-foot research vessel Gloria Michelle can be found conducting groundfish or shrimp surveys in New England waters or involved in special projects for NOAA Fisheries Service or for other scientific research organizations in the Northeast.
+When not at sea, it is docked at the Northeast Fisheries Science Center’s (NEFSC’s) Woods Hole Laboratory, where its current mission is far different than in its colorful past.

-The steel-hulled vessel was built as a Gulf of Mexico shrimp boat by Diesel Shipbuilding of Jacksonville, Fla, in 1974, but in 1979 the ship was seized by U.S. Customs with a cargo of 16 tons of marijuana aboard stowed in the fish hold.
-After the trial for what was then the largest drug bust in Mississippi’s history, the vessel was in mothballed at a backwater bayou near Biloxi, Miss, its fate uncertain.
+The steel-hulled vessel was built to fish for shrimp in the Gulf of Mexico by Diesel Shipbuilding of Jacksonville, Florida in 1974.
+In 1979 the ship was seized by U.S. Customs with a cargo of 16 tons of marijuana aboard, stowed in the fish hold.
+After the trial for what was then the largest drug bust in Mississippi’s history, the vessel was mothballed in a backwater bayou near Biloxi, Mississippi, its fate uncertain.

-After a lot of paperwork and phone calls, several trips to Mississippi and payment of $4,000 in storage fees, Moakley’s persistence paid off.
+After a lot of paperwork, many phone calls, several trips to Mississippi, and payment of $4,000 in storage fees, Moakley’s persistence paid off.
 The vessel was released to NOAA Fisheries Service and the Gloucester lab.
 After cleaning it up a bit and repainting green and white over its original powder blue, he and a crew sailed the vessel north to New England for refurbishment before it began its new (and legitimate) career.
 Moakley served as its first NOAA captain.

-Unlike the Rorqual, the Gloria Michelle was built as a fishing boat.
+Unlike the Rorqual, the Gloria Michelle was originally built to be a fishing boat.
 It had a refrigerated fish hold, a much larger deck area suitable for research, and nearly twice the horsepower.
 Although it required extensive modifications and upgrades to function as a research vessel, the Gloria Michelle was a welcome and much needed replacement for the aging Rorqual, which was sold at public auction.

-While many things on the vessel have changed, one thing, however, remains the same.
-It was decided to Gloria Michelle as the vessel’s name.
-Moakley says that while other names were considered, the original name seemed to best suit the vessel.
-Also, if you are the superstitious sort, it is sometimes bad luck to change the name.
+While many things on the vessel have changed, one thing remains the same: the vessel’s name.
+Moakley said that while other names were considered, the original name, Gloria Michelle, seemed to best suit the vessel.
+Also, if you are the superstitious sort, some consider it bad luck to change a vessel’s name.

-In its early years of service for NOAA, the ship was home ported in Gloucester, Mass. and used for cooperative experiments and testing scallop dredges, beam trawls and groundfish nets to help reduce bycatch.
-When the Conservation Engineering group was transferred to the NEFSC’s Narragansett laboratory in Rhode Island in the mid-1980s, the vessel was relocated with its crew.
+In its early years of service for NOAA, the ship was homeported in Gloucester, Mass. and used for cooperative experiments testing scallop dredges, beam trawls and groundfish nets to help reduce bycatch.
+In the mid-1980s, Conservation Engineering group was transferred to the NEFSC’s Narragansett, Rhode Island laboratory.
+The Gloria Michelle and her crew went with it.

-A few years later, the Gloria Michelle was transferred to the NEFSC’s new lab in Sandy Hook, N.J., where it spent some time in the early 1990s before finding a permanent home at the Woods Hole Laboratory.
+A few years later, the Gloria Michelle was transferred to the NEFSC’s new lab in Sandy Hook, New Jersey.
+It stayed there during the early 1990s before finding its current home at the center’s Woods Hole Laboratory.

 Now painted deep blue with a white deckhouse and equipped with an articulated crane to deploy and recover equipment, the Gloria Michelle has been extensively modified and upgraded through the years to the point where only its hull and name remain original.

-The vessel is powered by a Caterpillar main engines which uses biodiesel fuel and has a single, fixed pitch propeller.
-Gloria Michelle operates in the coastal waters from Virginia to Canada, usually spending no more than five days at a time at sea.
+The vessel is powered by a Caterpillar main engine which uses biodiesel fuel and has a single, fixed pitch propeller.
+The Gloria Michelle operates in the coastal waters from Virginia to Canada, usually spending no more than five days at a time at sea.
 Two commissioned NOAA Corp officers run the boat.
-They will bring on additional deck hands as safety and operational parameters dictate.
+They bring on deck hands intermittently as safety and operations require.
 Eight passengers can make overnight trips, and up to 14 can make day trips.
-Ironically, Captain Jack Moakley, now Chief of Operations for the NEFSC, oversees the operation of the Gloria Michelle as part of his duties.

 The Gulf of Maine shrimp survey is conducted in July and August over a four-week period.
 Ten crew and scientists embark for five days at a time for the survey, which is a joint effort between the NEFSC and the Massachusetts Division of Marine Fisheries.

 Special projects make up the rest of the ship’s operating schedule, which usually runs between April and October.
 These projects vary.
-Examples include deploying a wave data buoy in Rhode Island Sound for the U.S. Army Corp of Engineers and multi-beam sonar mapping, to testing new technology, recovering equipment lost by other vessels and conducting photo identification of marine mammals.
+Examples include deploying a wave data buoy in Rhode Island Sound for the U.S. Army Corp of Engineers, multi-beam sonar mapping to testing new technology, recovering equipment lost by other vessels, and conducting photo identification of marine mammals.
 When the vessel is not underway, the crew is busy with maintenance, repairs, upgrades, and planning for future work.

 In 1994, the Gloria Michelle was used by the Food and Drug Administration to sample seafood in and around a toxic waste dumping ground in Massachusetts Bay.
 The seafood was found to be safe.